-When is the best time to book your flight to New Zealand?
+Best time to book your flight to New Zealand

 Like all international flights, the best time to get your plane tickets to New Zealand is well in advance.
 Time of day, week and year all have a part to play.
 December to January are the hottest months, so the cost of flights to NZ are highest during this time.

 The main international airports in New Zealand are Auckland, Wellington, Christchurch and Queenstown.